 We'll respond within 10 days of its receipt.

 In the event of a data breach, we'll post breach information within 48 hours of its discovery.
-Since we don't keep your email address, we'll post details here on this page and make formal announcements on our Twitter and Facebook feeds.
+Since we don't keep your email address, we'll post details here on this page and make announcements on our Twitter and Facebook feeds.